openownership/bods-dev-handbook/standard_releases.md

 5. Update BODS version ‘attention’ box on all relevant docs pages
 6. Do a final edit of docs/schema/changelog.rst
 7. Fix any sphinx build warnings or errors (including broken links)
-8. Update all example and test BODS json data to increment `bodsVersion` value
+8. Update all example and test BODS json data to increment `bodsVersion` value.
+(And 'bodsVersionTypo' in one test file.)
 9. Update the `version` field value in all schema .json files
-10. Update the version info in the title of index.rst (home page of the docs).
+10. Update the two version references in index.rst (home page of the docs).
 11. Update docs/conf.py and check the docs build without errors.
 12. Run pytest finally, and resolve any errors.